 Enabling, configuring, and using versioning in lists and libraries

-Versioning is not turned on automatically when a list or library is created, but anyone with permission to manage lists can turn on versioning.
-On many sites that is the same person who manages the site, because the lists and libraries inherit permissions from the site.
-In addition to enabling versioning, the site owner (or another person managing the list or library) decides whether or not to require content approval, who can view draft items, and whether or not checkout is required.
+When setting up a list or library, the site administrator makes a number of decisions.
+In addition to enabling versioning, the administrator must determine whether or not to require content approval, who can view draft items, and whether or not check-out is required.
 Each of these decisions has an impact on how versioning works.
-For example, if the person managing a library decides to require check-out, version numbers are only created when a file is checked in.
+For example, if the administrator decides to require check-out, version numbers are only created when the file is checked in.
 If content approval is required, major version numbers are not applied until files are approved by someone who has permission to do so.

 Important If the people who work in your library are planning to co-author documents, do not configure the library to require check-out.
 People cannot work as co-authors when the documents that they need are checked out.